 Ingersley Clough pool, the leat and the waterwheel

 The water wheel at Ingersley Mill was fed by a leat from Ingersley Clough pool.
-All remains to be seen today.
+All remains of the leat can be seen today.
 The leat is connected to the mill by the aqueduct across the lane beside the wheel house.
 If you walk along the lane you will see the leat at the top of the field.
 At the end of the field it emerges from a culvert that carries the water beneath the cottage gardens.
 Walk up the lane past the cottages and you will find Waulk Mill House and Waulk Mill Farm on your left.
 Opposite them is the most excellent waterfall over the dam that retains the clough pool.
 The pool is very overgrown these days and contains a relatively small amount of water.
 The pool is now in private ownership and the owners have made great efforts to manage the site and encourage all forms of nature.

 The wheel was later replaced by turbines connected to electricity generators.
 This mill was one of the very first in the country to be electrically powered.